hypermania/Cosmic-Fields-Lite/README.md

 `Makefile` is used for build system.
 I have tested compilation on Linux and MacOS systems.
 To compile the project:

-* Download the project with `git clone https://github.com/hypermania/lite-cosmic-sim`.
+* Download the project with (for example) `git clone https://github.com/hypermania/lite-cosmic-sim`.
 * (If default settings don't work:) Modify the `Makefile` so that it knows where your fftw or CUDA include files / library files are.
 * If you have CUDA Toolkit installed, simply run `make -j`.
 * If you don't have CUDA Toolkit, run `make -j disable-cuda=true`.
 (I use compiler flags to comment out CUDA-dependent code.  e.g. CudaComovingCurvatureEquationInFRW)